-Andres joined the MGH Institute for Technology Assessment (ITA) in August 2021 as a postdoctoral fellow.
+Andres is an Assistant Professor of Operations Management at the Frankfurt School of Finance & Management.
 He received his PhD in operations management from INSEAD, France, and his BS in applied mathematics and physics from the New Jersey Institute of Technology.

 Andres’s research uses stochastic simulation and optimization to support decision-making in healthcare settings.
-In the past, he has worked on clinical trial design, ICU patient-flow, and resource allocation of mobile healthcare units.
-At the ITA, he is working with Dr. Carrie Cunningham on the optimization of thyroid nodule treatment.
+Andres joined the MGH Institute for Technology Assessment (ITA) in August 2021 as a postdoctoral fellow.
+His work here was with Dr. Carrie Cunningham on the optimization of thyroid nodule treatment.
+In the past, he has also worked on clinical trial design, ICU patient-flow, and resource allocation of mobile healthcare units.

 Selected Publications